Skip to main content

 To replace an API specification, such as to upload a new version, you can click on the button in the top-right labeled with the name of specification, e.g. spec-name.yaml, and upload a new specification.

-Supported OpenAPI specifications
+Supported OpenAPI specs

 Superblocks supports uploading the following specification versions: